 - Pinch red pepper flakes

-- 1 pound long beans, ends trimmed, beans cut into 5-inch lengths (see note above)
+- 1 pound long beans, ends trimmed, beans cut into 5-inch lengths (see note)

 - Kosher salt and freshly ground black pepper